- Orientation Week & Enrolment

 - Global Friends/International Society event to help you integrate and meet other students.

 You will be given a printed copy of everything taking place to help you organise your first week activities.
+All activities will be subject to government COVID restrictions and guidelines in place at the time.

 The above orientation week also runs alongside the Students’ Union Fresher’s Week and any departmental activities so there is plenty to help you integrate before you start your studies the following week.